esa-esdl/cube-generator/README.md

 # cube-config

-This repository contains the script as well as the configuration of cube generation.
+This repository contains the scripts as well as the configurations used for individual Earth System Data Cube (ESDC) productions.